MimiOnuoha/Creative-Approaches/README.md

     - The deliverable, aka your actual project
     - Documentation post submitted before class with the homework link
     -  7 minute presentation
        - Head's up: we'll be rigid about sticking to the time limit.
-You don't have to use slides for this presentation, but they may be useful for you.
-Make sure to tell us the name of the project you're responding to, but you don't have to give anything more than a one-line description of it.

 Feel free to email if you have any questions, I'll also be around on Thursday from 10-2 and Tuesday afternoon as usual.

 - Extra reading [optional]